Jgouken/Jgouken/README.md

 # Jgouken
-I'm a Software Programmer celebrating 4 years of software development 🎉🎉🎉!
-I'm fulfilling my wish of kicking this world in its hind-quarters, fueling off of dedication and creativity and slowly growing my reputation as a Software Programmer.
+I'm a `Software Programmer`, celebrating **4 years** of Software Programming 🎉🎉🎉!
+First thing's first, I'm fueling off of dedication and creativity and slowly growing my reputation as a Software Programmer.
 I started working with Discord Bots, wanting to learn website and game development for the betterment and interconnection of interests.
 I have a lot on my plate, but I learn quickly and effectively to ensure I produce the best material I can with the least amount of second guessing.
-Maybe one day this name will land in the papers!
+One day this name may land in the papers! 📰

+[I'm a reference-style link][Arbitrary case-insensitive reference text]

 - Learned **JavaScript**, **Swift**, and **C languages**.
 - Learning **HMTL** and **CSS**.